Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

+These results indicate that the most parameter-efficient techniques are not necessarily the most effective in low-data regimes.
+The efficiency–effectiveness trade-off, illustrated in Figure~\ref{fig:CNN_vs_FM}, shows that performance is influenced not only by the number of trainable parameters but also by the interplay between dataset complexity, class imbalance, and the quality of pretrained representations.
+In particular, methods such as LoRA and BitFit perform well on DINOv2 variants because their adaptation mechanisms align closely with the model’s pretrained feature organization, allowing efficient transfer of domain-relevant knowledge.
+Conversely, methods involving full fine-tuning (FFT) are more sensitive to limited data, as their larger parameter space increases overfitting risk.
+Hence, there is no simple correlation between parameter count and performance; rather, success depends on how effectively each PEFT method exploits pretrained knowledge to capture features discriminant for prognosis prediction.

-Another key finding observed is the impact of task imbalance on performance.
-This analysis is performed comparing AFC and AFC$_m$ (Figure~\ref{fig:FM_all_results_by_dataset}.a,~\ref{fig:FM_all_results_by_dataset}.b, as both datasets contain the same number of samples but differ in class distribution across the two tasks.
-In the balanced dataset AFC (Figure~\ref{fig:FM_all_results_by_dataset}.a), all fine-tuning methods achieve results stable around $\sim30\%$ MCC for the majority of the methods, with FFT performing best for DINOv2$_s$ and PubMedCLIP.
-However, in the imbalanced task AFC$_m$ (Figure~\ref{fig:FM_all_results_by_dataset}.b), performance drops significantly despite the dataset size remaining the same.
-Notably, LoRA and BitFit still manage to reach $35\%$ MCC, indicating resilience to class imbalance.
-This highlights that dataset properties, beyond size alone, play a crucial role in fine-tuning outcomes.
-When fine-tuning FMs, class balance must be carefully considered, as intrinsic model biases can lead to misleadingly poor results if not properly accounted for.
+Another key finding concerns the impact of task imbalance on performance.
+This aspect is investigated by comparing AFC and AFC$_m$ (Figures~\ref{fig:FM_all_results_by_dataset}.a and~\ref{fig:FM_all_results_by_dataset}.b), which share the same number of samples but differ in class distribution.
+In the balanced dataset AFC (Figure~\ref{fig:FM_all_results_by_dataset}.a), all fine-tuning methods achieve stable results around $\sim30\%$ mean of MCC score, with FFT performing best for DINOv2$_s$ and PubMedCLIP.
+In contrast, the imbalanced task AFC$_m$ (Figure~\ref{fig:FM_all_results_by_dataset}.b) exhibits a substantial drop in performance despite identical data volume.
+Notably, LoRA and BitFit still reach $35\%$ mean of MCC score, indicating some resilience to imbalance.
+This highlights that dataset properties, beyond size alone, critically influence fine-tuning outcomes.
+When adapting FMs, class balance must therefore be carefully considered, as intrinsic model biases can lead to misleadingly poor results if not properly accounted for.